micahwoods/micahwoods.github.io/_posts/2017-11-26-haines-precision-fertiliser.md

 ---
 layout: post
 title: '"Aside from allowing me to cut my nitrogen rates in half without compromising turf quality, I have seen reductions in turf diseases, thatch, required mowing, fuel use and labor"'
-subtitle: '"It might seem obvious but the rate at which your grass grows has a huge impacts on how expensive it is to maintain"'
+subtitle: '"It might seem obvious but the rate at which your grass grows has a huge impact on how expensive it is to maintain"'
 share-img: "https://c1.staticflickr.com/5/4552/37757522505_cb81881b56_b_d.jpg"
 tags: [fertilizer, growth potential, MLSN]
 ---